partrickJhonson/beef/WebRTC-Extension.md

 	 http://127.0.0.1:3000/api/webrtc/cmdexec?token=498641adfe687860b55fb90eb6a4b9789fd5c4ca
 ```

-The result will be displayed in the BeEF terminal ouput, and stored in the command events of the `from` browser.
+The result will be displayed in the BeEF terminal output, and stored in the command events of the `from` browser.

 ### Getting event data from a browser